Laurent de Wilde: Music career

 In 1987, he recorded the first of a series of four albums for Ida Records Off the Boat with Eddie Henderson, Ralph Moore, backed by Ira Coleman on bass and Billy Hart on drums.
 In 1989, Odd and Blue was released with Coleman and Jack DeJohnette (drums), followed in 1990 by Colors of Manhattan, with Coleman, Henderson and Lewis Nash.
 De Wilde then returned to Paris to settle but came back to New York in 1992 to record a trio album, Open Changes, with Coleman and Billy Drummond (drums).
 The success of this record in 1993 earned him the Django Reinhardt Prize, awarded to the best musician of the year.
 He now shares his time between Paris and his career in New York as a leader or sideman with Barney Wilen, Aldo Romano and André Ceccarelli.

 In 1995, de Wilde signed with Sony Jazz (Columbia) and recorded The Back Burner.
 In 1996, he published Monk (L'Arpenteur/Gallimard), a biography of Thelonious Monk on which he had worked a long time.
 The book was an immediate success, and joined the permanent Folio catalog in October 1997.
-It was awarded the Charles Delaunay Prize in 1996 as "the best book about jazz" and the Pelleas Award.
+It was awarded the Charles Delaunay Prize in 1996 as "the best book about jazz" as well as the Pelleas Award and a Firecracker Alternative Book Award.
 Monk has been translated and published in New York, London, Tokyo, Barcelona and Milan.

 In 1997, de Wilde released his album in trio-quartet for Columbia.
 Spoon-a-Rhythm earned him an award at the Victoires de la Musique in 1998 as "jazz artist of the year".
 His trio toured intensively in Europe, the United States and Japan for over two years.
 De Wilde decided then to focus on the electronic revolution that radically redefined contemporary jazz.
 He joined the group of Ernest Ranglin, true founding father of Jamaican reggae and met with different music movers such as Samia, Cosmik Connection or Roudoudou.

 The result was an album that claimed for a mutation in jazz: Time for Change was released for Warner Jazz in 2000.
 The band (Flavio Boltro, Gaël Horellou, Minino Garay, Jules Bikoko and Stéphane Huchard) gave more than a hundred concerts in France and abroad.
 Enriched by this experience, de Wilde went into studio again.
 In 2002 he recorded Stories for Warner, released in spring 2003.
 His new group with DJ Ben on turntables and Julien Charlet on drums toured throughout 2003-2004.
 During the same period, de Wilde wrote music for children's programs on France 3 TV and has composed scores for several feature films for television on TF1 and France 2.